 This is an article I wrote for The Spectator on the launch of Turning Point UK.
 The organisation and its enigmatic leaders, Charlie Kirk and Candace Owens, had created such a deluge of headlines in the US, that I couldn’t resist the chance to interview them both about their expansion plans this side of the waters.
-A link to the published article can be found here: https://life.spectator.co.uk/articles/the-free-market-youth-movement-that-behaves-like-apple/
+A link to the published article can be found here: The Spectator

 At the back of the stage at Turning Point UK’s first live event in East London, barely hidden behind the bright red banners beaming “Free Markets, Limited Government, Personal Responsibility, Duty to Others” was the MTV logo.
 Oddly, that’s what I remember the most.